AliFareed0009/Shell-Script-for-DevOps/README.md

-This Repository if for Linux Shell Scripting Projects to Practice
+This Repository if for Linux Shell Scripting Projects and Practices